ghc-proposals/ghc-proposals/proposals/0000-associated-instances.rst

 It is also easy to understand what it does.
 Since most of the costs are in the renamer, the implementation should be maintainable.

-However, this is a large
+However, this is a large change, so the maintance burden is significant.
-Give an estimate on development and maintenance costs.
-List how this affects learnability of the language for novice users.
-Define and list any remaining drawbacks that cannot be resolved.

 Backward Compatibility
 ----------------------